floresj12atwit/RallyX/README.md

 **For Mac**, I have included raylib libraries for Arm, x86, and x86_64.
 The makefile will automatically determine the architecture and link as appropriate.
 The final executable will have a `.x` extension and be located in the `bin` directory.

 **For Linux**, I have included the appropriate static libraries (compiled in WSL using Ubuntu 20.04.6 LTS).
 The makefile will automatically link the correct libraries.
 Upon successful compilation, the final executable will have a `.x` extension and be located in the `bin` directory.

-## Joshua Flores
-Minimal solution was repurposed for my project